 Whilst not a perfect picture and reviews can sometimes be manipulated, users with excellent reviews, a long history and plenty of earnings are a good choice for hiring for your next website.

-New users with little to no earnings and a very short registration time are probably fraudsters or people who have earned bad reviews and had to close their previous accounts and create new ones.
+New users with little to no earnings and a very short registration time are riskier.
+They may genuinely be new to the platform, but they could equally be fraudsters or people who have earned bad reviews and had to close their previous accounts and create new ones.

 Make them an offer, hire and start coding!

-Once you've made a shortlist of potential hires who are a great match, you can (or rather should) communicate directly with them.
+Once you've made a shortlist of potential hires who are a great match, you should communicate directly with them.
 You'll need to discuss any queries they may have, ask any additional things you may want to know and clarify any doubts you may have.

 You may want to ask or review any references at this point, probably this is the point where you might want to make a few calls to references provided.